 My parents were my pillars of strength.
 They piped a lot of confidence to me and made me believe that there is nothing wrong with me, which is true.

 CA Turned Makeup Artist

 My father was very keen that I finished my studies and pursue Chartered Accountancy.
-It was his dream and I had always wanted to fulfill my dad's dream.
+It was his dream and I had always wanted to fulfil it.

 I graduated from Sydenham College located in Mumbai, where I topped my class.
 I remember the day when the results came out, my father was not sure what was going to happen.